 Seek an Experienced Bed Bug Attorney

-If you or a loved one have suffered bed bug injuries at a hotel, motel, or resort, then do not hesitate to contact The Law Offices of Prosper Shaked about a free consultation on your claim.
+If you or a loved one have suffered bed bug injuries at a hotel, motel, or resort, then do not hesitate to contact Prosper Shaked Accident Injury Attorneys PA about a free consultation on your claim.
 Our skilled lawyers have the expertise you will need to secure the settlement that you deserve.
-The Law Offices of Prosper Shaked has years of experience when it comes to handling bed bug claims and ensuring that our clients receive the compensation that they need in order to pay off their medical expenses, lost wages, etc. We handle cases throughout the state of Florida.
+Prosper Shaked Accident Injury Attorneys PA has years of experience when it comes to handling bed bug claims and ensuring that our clients receive the compensation that they need in order to pay off their medical expenses, lost wages, etc. We handle cases throughout the state of Florida.
 Unfortunately, we cannot represent clients who suffered bud bug injuries that occurred outside of the State of Florida at this time.
 For a free legal consultation on your case, call our law offices today at (305) 690-0244.